-Copenhagen's City Data Exchange (CDE) was established as a public-private collaboration for sharing data owned by public authorities and private companies in Copenhagen.
-The aim
+Copenhagen's City Data Exchange

+(CDE) was established as a publicprivate collaboration for sharing data

+owned by public authorities and

 The programme was coordinated by the City Solutions Lab.
 This is a team within the Copenhagen Municipality that works to find data-driven solutions for the city.
 The team seeks challenge-focused solutions to city problems and collaborates with national and international partners on smart city work.